Jands87/OpenSaddleVibrator/README.md

 The Uno as the mainboard controls the 2 ESCs controlling the rotation motor (55RPM 12V geared) and the vibration motor (100W 2750RPM straight motor).

 The Nano in the controller has 2 pots to control the speed of the motor controllers and 2 buttons for the instant 100% pulse mode and the other for a slow ramping mode.
 The Arduinos communicate via serial using Serial.print() Arduino fuction with a very straight forward protocol (hoping to get it to use the buttplug.io system in the future).

+You can find a great build guide over on the the OSV subreddit https://www.reddit.com/r/OpenSaddleVibrator written by u/stumro.